tktcorporation/UnityNaturalMCPExtensionTools/README.md

 - [notargs](https://github.com/notargs) for creating Unity Natural MCP
 - Unity Technologies for the Unity Editor API
 - Anthropic for the Model Context Protocol

+## Contribution by ambr, Inc.

+This project was developed with the support of ambr, Inc.